City-of-Helsinki/yjdh/frontend/benefit/README.md

 ### `yarn benefit-applicant:start`

-Runs the built app in the production mode.<br />
+Runs the built app in the production mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn test`